21 -inch thick lamb shoulder chopsabout 2 pounds total

 Water or chicken brothas needed

 ¼cupchopped fresh parsley

-In a large skillet with a lid, preferably cast iron, heat 1 tablespoon of the olive oil over medium high heat.
-Add the onion, carrots, and garlic, season with salt and pepper, and sauté until everything is tender and starting to brown, about 7 minutes.
+In a large skillet, preferably cast iron, heat 1 tablespoon of the olive oil over medium high heat.
+Add the onion, carrots, and garlic, season with salt and pepper, and sauté until everything is tender and starting to brown, about 5 minutes.
 Scrape the mixture into a small bowl.

 Sprinkle the finished dish with the parsley.
 Serve the lamb chops with the pan sauce over your choice of starch.